 6. Learn to Snorkel

-One of the best spots to head to is Cabrera Island, just a few miles away from the main island.
+One of the best spots to head to for snorkelling is Cabrera Island, just a few miles away from the main island.
 This national park offers beautiful beaches in this incredible underwater world.
 You can catch boats from Colonia St Jordi.

 7. Palma to Soller Vintage Tarin